jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 }
 ```

-Other action method parameters are also things the user chose:
+Other action method parameters are also things the user has chosen:

 ```cs
 class ProductEditPresenter